JustinDFuller/justindfuller.com/word/flexible.md

 But that’s the key, you can *use them* to build useful things.
 They aren’t useful themselves.
 I'm not aware of anyone who “uses” the Operating System.
 But everyone I know uses the applications running on them.

 The flexibility of these things also comes at great cost.
-They are quite abstract and what we might refer to as “low-level” because they operate on moving bytes instead of representing businesses, projects, and features.
+They are quite abstract and what we might refer to as “low-level” (abstract *and* low-level, quite the contradiction) because they operate on moving bytes instead of representing businesses, projects, and features.
 They must also find a way to ensure they work without actually knowing exactly how they will be used.
 This work is difficult and abstract.
 Most of us don’t want to — and wouldn’t benefit from — work like that.

 ### Instead